likhitaavl2k/Stay-fit--A-web-application-which-tracks-your-fitness/README.md

   16. Premium plan includes food recommendations including features of standard
   17. A chatbot for conducting an online chat conversation via text.
   18. Admin portal for providing recommendations on daily basis.
+  19. Lightbox extension for larger view of pictures and gifs.
+  20. Ngrok for temporarily hosting a webpage(https://ngrok.com/docs).

 <b>3 modules:</b>
   1. Exercise portal
   2. Recommendation's portal